pestOO/SignatureGenerator/README.md

 # File signatures console application and library

-Utility generates a file with a list of binary signatures of the input file chunks.
+Utility generates a file with a list of binary signatures of input file chunks.

-:warning: Signature is an abstract term, which accumulates hash and checksum algorithms.
+:warning: **Signature** is an abstract term, which accumulates hash and checksum algorithms.

 ## Getting Started